AndreaPontrandolfo/sheriff/apps/docs-website/blog/2023-08-16-sheriff-reboot.md

 Sheriff, the ESLint sharable config, has exciting news to share!<br />
 With a complete rebranding, a restructured codebase, and exciting plans ahead, Sheriff is set to become an even more essential tool for ensuring code quality and consistency in projects.<br />
-Here's a snapshot of the key changes:
+Let's walkthrough the key changes of this release.

 ## Restructured Codebase in a monorepo

 The codebase has been restructured into a monorepo setup with [Turborepo](https://turbo.build/repo) + [pnpm workspaces](https://pnpm.io/workspaces), as it allows for the management of multiple related packages under a single repository, streamlining the development process and enabling better coordination between different parts of the project.

-As a side-effect, the project now relies on [changesets](https://github.com/changesets/changesets) to manage semantic versioning, in place of [semantic-release](https://github.com/semantic-release/semantic-release)
+As a side-effect, the project now relies on [changesets](https://github.com/changesets/changesets) to manage semantic versioning, in place of [semantic-release](https://github.com/semantic-release/semantic-release).

 ## Complete Rebranding